-Is there reason to choose one over the other?
+Is there a reason to choose one over the other?

-Working with a freight broker won't limit you, but working with a 3PL means working with a company who knows your unique business supply chain needs intimately.
+Working with a freight transportation broker won't limit you, but working with a 3PL means working with a company that knows your unique business supply chain needs intimately.
 A 3PL can also offer other value-added services and a developed network—something a freight broker might lack.

 When Do You Need a Freight Broker?

 There is no industry vertical that needs a freight broker more than any other.
 Every industry and every company in an industry is different, and you will have individual needs when it comes to your freight shipping and handling.